dhonus/jellyfin-tui/README.md

 The goal of this project is a CMUS-like streaming client for Jellyfin with a featureful TUI.

-Currently most basic features are implemented.
-You can browse your library, search for music, play music, and scrobble to last.fm.
-More features will be added in the future.

-The player has a cover image in the corner, this requires the use of a terminal that supports sixel graphics.
-I will add a fallback for terminals that don't support it in the future.
-You can find out if your terminal supports sixel [here](https://www.arewesixelyet.com).
+The player has a cover image in the corner, courtesy of the [ratatui-image](https://github.com/benjajaja/ratatui-image) crate.
+Most modern terminals should support sixel graphics or equivalent.

 I'm enjoying the development of this project, so I'll continue to work on it.
 I'm open to suggestions and feature requests.